-Now, at the close of 2016 when food shortages have worsened, the difficult dichotomy of knowing injustice exists without being able to effectively do anything about it has increasingly become a very contemporary condition of our times.
-Reposting a tweet is, to some extent, spreading this ineffectiveness on social media so that even by raising awareness, we are at the same time raising levels of this condition of ineffectiveness which afflicts all of us, aside from those working directly for these causes.
+At the close of 2016 food shortages have worsened, the difficult dichotomy of knowing injustice exists without being able to effectively do anything about it, has increasingly become a very contemporary condition of our times.
+Reposting a tweet, to some extent, spreads this ‘ineffectiveness’ on social media, so that even by raising awareness, we are at the same time raising levels of the condition which afflicts all of us, who are not working directly for these causes.

-Punctured by real time sounds of a stomach rumbling, the piece explores a limbo we are in when regarding reposting.
-Are we helping by scrolling and reposting, is it wholly ineffective or are we essentially working to numb people to despair altogether, while passing on to our followers the stress of knowing they are doing nothing directly to help and the pain this dichotomy incurs.
+Punctured by sounds of empty stomach rumbling, the piece explores a limbo we are in when regarding reposting.
+Are we helping by scrolling and reposting, is it wholly ineffective or are we essentially working to numb people to the despair of others altogether, while passing on to our followers the stress of knowing they too are doing nothing directly to help, passing on the pain this schism incurs.

 “Last year, unspeakable images of Madaya’s suffering emerged in the media and we hoped that would trigger action to finally bring lifesaving aid into the town,” said Elise Baker of PHR.
 But UN humanitarian convoys that finally reached Madaya failed to provide the population with enough food, medicine and medical equipment.
 Dozens of Madaya’s residents died because of these failures.
 And each day under siege brings the rest of Madaya’s population one day closer to death.”

 Variations for a Space and its History – an Art Dubai commission for the not-for-profit ‘Commissions’ section, 2015 by Fari Bradley and Chris Weaver.